Apollo vs. Highperformr: Which is Better?

 ZoomInfo Intent tracks signals from 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings sourced monthly.
 Unique to ZoomInfo is Guided Intent, which identifies topics historically correlated with deal success in your pipeline, rather than requiring you to guess which keywords matter.

 The deeper advantage is the GTM Context Graph: intent signals combine with conversation intelligence, CRM data, and behavioral signals, so the system can correlate a company's research spike with the fact that their CFO just raised budget concerns on a recorded call.
-Standalone intent data can't provide that context.
+Standalone intent data cannot provide that context.

 Outbound execution: built-in sequences vs. signal-triggered actions